-A || If the tenant fails to pay the tenant's share of the rent, the owner will have grounds for terminating the lease agreement for "non-payment of rent."
+$\bf A~||~$ If the tenant fails to pay the tenant's share of the rent, the owner will have grounds for terminating the lease agreement for "non-payment of rent."

 The owner is advised to follow State and local law regarding an eviction procedure.

-The owner is advised to follow State and local law regarding an eviction proc

-Q || How do I request a rental increase on my property?
+Q | How do I request a rental increase on my property?